mholtkamp/octave/Documentation/Lua/Systems/TimerManager.md

 ---
 ### SetTimer
-Set a timer that will invoke a callback function after its duration elapsed.
+Set a timer that will invoke a callback function after its duration has elapsed.
 This function will return an ID that can be used to pause/resume/clear the timer later.

 Sig: `id = TimerManager.SetTimer(func, time, loop=false)`
  - Arg: `function func` Callback function